Kentico/cloud-google-drive-import/README.md

 ### Usage

 In the directory containing the GoogleDriveImport.dll, open a command prompt and type `dotnet GoogleDriveImport.dll`.
 If you specify no arguments, a GUI will appear and walk you through the process.
-You may also specify the following arguments to run the program ìsilentlyî from command line:
+You may also specify the following arguments to run the program ‚Äúsilently‚Äù from command line:

 -	`-s <filename>` or `-source <filename>`
 	The name of the file to import, as it appears in Google Drive.